 - ¾ cup (64 g) cocoa powder (Dutch-process or regular; dark cocoa powder works great here)

 - 1 ¾ cups (371 g) granulated sugar

 - 2 sticks (227 g) salted butter, melted

 - Ice cream, for serving

-- Preheat the oven to 325 degrees F. Lightly grease a 2-quart baking dish (see note above) with nonstick cooking spray or butter.
+- Preheat the oven to 325 degrees F. Lightly grease a 2-quart baking dish (see note below) with nonstick cooking spray or butter.

 - In a small bowl, whisk together the cocoa powder, flour and salt.

 - In a large bowl, using an electric hand mixer (or in the bowl of a stand mixer with the paddle attachment), beat the eggs and sugar on medium speed for 5-7 minutes until very thick and light yellow in color.
 Don’t short the time on this step – it’s essential for the texture of the dessert.

 - Add the vanilla and flour/cocoa mixture and mix on low speed until just combined and no dry streaks remain.
 With the mixer on low, carefully add the melted butter and mix until just combined.